sourcegraph/handbook/content/departments/engineering/product-planning.md

   business?
 How well have you hit your metrics targets?
 - **Plans:** What work is being proposed for this planning cycle, how does it meet the business goals and how does it serve the needs of our customers?
 What data are you using to drive your planning?
+Have you done the [eng scoping](#engineer-scoping) to insure that your team is able to get this work done in the time?
 - **Success Metrics:** what KPIs and targets have you set to measure the success of this work?
 - **Risks/Open Questions/Needs:** What are the biggests risks?
 What are the